jhunkeler/astroconda/source/updating.rst

     $ conda update -n astroconda astroconda

-Updating the ``astroconda`` metapackage only effects packages that are part of the **official public release** of our software.
+Updating the ``stsci`` metapackage only effects packages that are part of the **official public release** of our software.
-Using this method, packages that are in the AstroConda repository, but not controlled by the ``astroconda`` metapackage, **will not receive updates**.
+Using this method, packages that are in the AstroConda repository, but not controlled by the ``stsci`` metapackage, **will not receive updates**.
 Please use method two below.

 Method Two - Updating All Packages